Speed Freak Killers: Appeals and overturned convictions

 An appeals court overturned all of Herzog's convictions in August 2004, ruling that three of Herzog's four confessions were coerced.
-In the case of the fourth, that of Cyndi Vanderheiden, a retrial was ordered.
+In the case of the fourth, that of Vanderheiden, a retrial was ordered.
 This retrial never took place.
 Rather, a plea bargain was reached, and Herzog pleaded guilty to voluntary manslaughter and furnishing amphetamine in the Vanderheiden case and to being an accessory to murder in the Cavanaugh, King, and Howell cases.
-Accordingly, Herzog's sentence was reduced to 14 years, with credit for six years served.
-With credit off his sentence for good behavior, Herzog served 11 years in prison and was in a position to be paroled by 2010.
+Accordingly, Herzog's sentence was reduced to 14-years, with credit for six years served.
+With credit off his sentence for good behavior, Herzog served 11-years in prison and was in a position to be paroled by 2010.

 Opposition to the inevitability of Herzog's parole was extremely vocal, especially from victims' families.
 That no California county wanted to take him for parole led the California Department of Corrections to parole him to a trailer stationed outside the front gate of the High Desert State Prison in Susanville, California in Lassen County in September 2010.

 Herzog committed suicide in January 2012, hanging himself inside his trailer.
 He did so shortly after bounty hunter Leonard Padilla informed Herzog that Shermantine was planning to disclose the location of a well and two other locations where the duo buried their victims.
 Previously, none of their victims' bodies had been found.
-Both men maintained that the other did the killing in all cases.
+Both men had maintained that the other did the killing in all cases and emphatically denied any culpability.

 Discovery of victims' remains

 Linden, California well

-In February 2010, while Wesley Shermantine waited on death row, his sister Barbara received letters from him identifying the locations of victims in an abandoned well on Flood Road near Linden, California.
+In February 2010, while Shermantine waited on death row, his sister Barbara received letters from him identifying the locations of victims in an abandoned well on Flood Road near Linden, California.
 She turned these letters over to the San Joaquin County Sheriff's Department.
 The Sheriff's Department followed up on the lead, but in an interview with the property owner, the owner stated that the wells in question were sealed before the victims disappeared.
 No further action was taken at that time.

-More came out in February 2012, based on bounty hunter Leonard Padilla's promise to pay Shermantine $30,000 for information.
-A map drawn by Shermantine and additional information given again led authorities to the same Linden, California well site he mentioned in 2010.
+More came about in February 2012, based on bounty hunter Padilla's promise to pay Shermantine $30,000 for information.
+A map drawn by Shermantine and additional information given again led authorities to the same Linden, California well site that he had mentioned in 2010.
 More than 1,000 human bone fragments were recovered.
-The bones were to be tested by the California Department of Justice for DNA profiling.
+The bones were tested by the California Department of Justice for DNA profiling.
 In March 2012, the FBI's Evidence Recovery Team was asked to assist with the overall investigation, in part because of how the excavation of the Linden well was handled.
 The identity of the remains recovered in the well was announced to the public on March 30, 2012.
-They were those of two Stockton, California teens missing since the mid-1980s: Kimberly Ann Billy, 19, who disappeared December 11, 1984, and Joann Hobson, 16, who disappeared August 29, 1985.
+They were those of two Stockton, California teens missing since the mid-1980s: Kimberly Ann Billy, 19, and Joann Hobson, 16.
 The remains of an additional victim and an unidentified fetus were found in the well.